SaltwaterC/mime-magic/README.md

 ## Notices

+The mime.fileWrapper method is deprecated.
+The preferred method is to call the module directly.

 The module is developed under Ubuntu 12.04, and Windows 7.
 It is tested under OS X Lion, and FreeBSD 9.0.
 Other platforms may be supported, but the behavior is untested.

 The Windows binaries are built by myself under Windows 7 / MinGW + MSYS.
 The binaries are packed with the [UPX](http://upx.sourceforge.net/) tool in order to make them smaller.